-Spend the next day at Lake Nakuru National Park, a shallow alkaline body of water, once world-renowned for the huge concentration of flamingos.
-Today, there are not many flamingoes left, but the park boasts a huge variety of animals including leopards – often found snoozing on the branches of magnificent yellow-barked acacias – lions, buffalo, hippos, waterbucks, warthogs, baboons, and the endangered Rothschild’s giraffes (only found in this part of Kenya), white rhinos and the rare, protected black rhinos.
+Spend the next day at Lake Nakuru National Park, a shallow alkaline body of water, once world-renowned for its huge concentration of flamingos.
+Today, there are not many flamingos left, but the park boasts a huge variety of other animals, including leopards—often found snoozing on the branches of magnificent yellow-barked acacias— and lions, buffalo, hippos, waterbucks, warthogs, baboons, endangered Rothschild’s giraffes (only found in this part of Kenya), white rhinos, and rare, protected black rhinos.
 For the bird-watching enthusiast, there are 450 species found in the park’s vicinity, with a big concentration of water birds, including marabou storks and pelicans.

-Next day, take a walk at Hell’s Gate, so named because of this gorge’s interesting geological formation.
-If you’re active, you’ll love the chance to get out and experience nature on foot.
-Famous for its natural hot geysers, the area is also a haven for ornithologists with its eagle and vulture breeding grounds.
+The next day, take a walk at Hell’s Gate, so named because of this gorge’s interesting geological formation.
+If you’re adventurous, you’ll love the chance to get out and experience nature on foot.
+Famous for its natural hot geysers, the area is also a haven for ornithologists, with its eagle and vulture breeding grounds.
 During your walk, you may spot Verreaux's eagles, augur buzzards, and thousands of swifts; 103 bird species have been recorded in the park.
-The game will not let you down either: buffalo, Maasai giraffes, elands, hartebeest, lions, leopards, and some cheetahs are in the area, although not easily viewed.
+The roaming wildlife will not let you down either: buffalo, Maasai giraffes, elands, hartebeest, lions, leopards, and some cheetahs are in the area, although not easily viewed.
 During your walk, your guide will point out the various plants and discuss their medicinal uses.

 You will also be treated to a boat ride on Lake Naivasha, where hippos and water birds abound, en route to Crescent Island, which you can explore on foot.
 No predators are found on this island, so walking among the free-roaming antelope is sure to be a fun experience.
 This island, shaped like a quarter moon, is a sanctuary for herds of antelope and many species of birds.
 Over 350 bird species have been recorded, with Thomson's gazelles, waterbucks, monkeys, and other wildlife to keep them company.